carpentries-incubator/workflows-nextflow/episodes/08-configuration.md

 ## Configuration profiles

-One of the most powerful features of Nextflow configuration is to define multiple configurations or `profiles` for different execution platforms.
+One of the most powerful features of Nextflow configuration is to predefine multiple configurations or `profiles` for different execution platforms.
 This allows a group of predefined settings to be called with a short invocation, `-profile <profile name>`.

-Configuration profiles are defined using the `profiles` scope which group the attributes that belong to the same profile using a common prefix.
+Configuration profiles are defined in the `profiles` scope, which group the attributes that belong to the same profile using a common prefix.